Education in the Republic of Ireland: Third-level education

 According to the 2022 US News rankings, Ireland is among the top twenty best countries for education.

 Special needs education

 The Education for Persons with Special Educational Needs Act 2004 established the framework for the education of students with special needs.

 The National Council for Special Education (NCSE) supports students with physical and intellectual disabilities.
 Some schools provide specific services to students with disabilities.
 Students with dyslexia are offered additional supports where funding is available.

-Special needs assistant

 A special needs assistant (SNA) is a teaching assistant who has specialised in working with young people in the classroom setting who require additional learning support due to disability.

 Areas of disadvantage

 The Department of Education identifies disadvantaged schools and has schemes in place to provide additional assistance to low-income families and families experiencing financial hardship.
 Available assistance includes an allowance for school clothing and footwear, assistance with purchasing school books (administered by school principals), exemption from examination fees for the Leaving Certificate and Junior Certificate exams, and a 'remote areas boarding grant' that facilitates students living in remote areas to attend secondary school.

 As of 2023, the European Investment Bank is lending €200 million to finance investment in school buildings around Ireland.
 The project is part of the Department of Education's newest round of school capital investment, which seeks to improve the learning environment for about 23,000 pupils as well as teacher working conditions.

 Delivering Equality of Opportunity in Schools (DEIS, often in the anacronym form Deis) is the main policy initiative of the Department of Education to address educational disadvantage.
 Schools that operate under the Deis scheme are known as Deis schools.
 The increased resources under the program include reduced class sizes.
 The program has been in place since 2005.
 As of 2020, there were 890 Deis schools with more than 180,000 students.
 In March 2022, Norma Foley, the minister for education, announced an expansion of the program to include an additional 310 schools (273 primary and 37 post-primary).